- View Properties You’re Interested In. When a property needs significant work carrying out, it’s common for it to be offered for sale via an auction.

 - Stick To Your Maximum Bid.

-Also, how do house auctions work UK?
+Furthermore, how do house auctions work in the UK?
 How does a property auction work?
 To purchase the property the bidder has to put a 10% deposit down to secure the sale.
 The sale will then be completed within a month, when the remaining 90% of the funds are transferred.
 At an auction, interested buyers will bid for your property and the highest bid wins the auction.

 - Set your budget.
 Think about the maximum price you are willing to pay for the property, whilst auction properties may be cheaper than market value, renovations are usually needed.
 Unless you’re lucky enough to be a cash buyer, you will need finance in place before bidding.

-- 14 What are the pros and cons of selling a house by auction?
+- 11 What are the pitfalls of buying a house at auction?

 How much are property auction fees?